A Better Way to Care for Your Teeth at Home

 Dental hygiene instruction in Dallas TX helps patients learn exactly how to care for their teeth between dental visits.
 A lot of people brush and floss every day and still miss the same trouble spots over and over.
 When a hygienist shows you the right technique and the right tools for your specific mouth, daily cleaning starts to make a lot more sense.

 At Randall Dentistry, Dr. Drew Randall, TX License #19682, believes prevention begins with guidance patients can actually use at home.
-With more than four decades of clinical experience restoring damaged teeth and managing complex bite problems, he understands that many dental issues begin with small daily habits.
+With more than four decades of clinical general dentistry experience restoring damaged teeth and managing complex bite problems, he understands that many dental issues begin with small daily habits.
 Patients from Highland Park, University Park, Preston Center, and nearby Dallas neighborhoods appreciate the calm, practical coaching that helps them protect their smiles long term.

 What Dental Hygiene Instruction Really Means